tytydraco/yessleep/out/I_do_it_for_the_supernatural_Today_I_met_the_offbrand_three_stooges.md

 "You should have listened, Woman."

 He raised his hand and I closed my eyes, not wanting to catch sight of any of myself exploding around the alley.
 Before I could even squeak again, something soft banged against the back of my knees, causing my legs to buckle underneath me.
-A flash of silver popped up in front of me, topped by a familiar growth of caramel brown.
+A flash of silver popped up in front of me, topped by a familiar growth of onyx curls.

 I let out a short shriek as I landed on my ass, moaning and rubbing my hip.